 Where: Apollonos 40, Vouliagmeni 166 71, Greece

-For the ultimate in exclusive beach club experiences, Astir Beach in Vouliagmeni is the place to see and be seen.
-A favourite among the Athenian jet set and International go-getters, Astir Beach‘s reputation precedes it.
+Astir Beach provides the ultimate exclusive beach club experiences.
+This Vouliagmeni hotspot is a favourite among the Athenian jet set and International go-getters.
+Astir Beach’s reputation precedes it.

 Balux Seaside Project